paulohrpinheiro/gerablog/README.md

     ➤ gerablog --help
     Usage: optparse [options]
         -h, --help                       Display this screen
-        -r FILENAME (default './'),      Root dir for project --root
-        -c, --create                     Create a new project
+        -n, --new FILENAME               Create a new project.
-        -g, --generate                   Generate the static blog.
+        -g, --generate FILENAME          Generate the static blog.

 ###  `-n` or `--new`

 Create a new project:

-    ➤ gerablog --new --root /tmp/test
+    ➤ gerablog --new /tmp/test

 How the project looks like?